-A15.
+A25.
 The UKEB generally supports the proposals outlined in this section.
 However, stakeholders have told us that ED paragraph B4.1.16A describing non-recourse features could be read very narrowly, and would be likely to exclude most items other than waterfall arrangements from the non-recourse guidance.
 This is not how this section of IFRS 9 has been interpreted to date.
-The previous text at B4.1.16 referred to a creditor's claim being limited to specified assets of the debtor OR the cashflows from specified assets, whereas the proposed replacement text at B4.1.16A requires the contractual right to receive cashflows over the life of the asset AND in the case of default.
-So now both default (the asset) and life of the asset (cashflow) tests must be considered, whereas previously meeting either of these criteria was sufficient to qualify as a non-recourse feature.
-If this was not the IASB's intention then further explanation to clarify this matter would be helpful.
+The previous text at B4.1.16 referred to a creditor's claim being limited to specified assets of the debtor OR the cash flows from specified assets, whereas the proposed replacement text at B4.1.16A requires the contractual right to receive cashflows over the life of the asset (cash flow) tests must be considered, whereas previously meeting either of these criteria was sufficient to qualify as a non-recourse feature.
+If this was not the IASB's intention, then further explanation to clarify this matter would be helpful.